 I know that a woman of faith probably shouldn’t admit she thinks any book of the Bible is depressing, but there is one that I truly believe is!
 I realize there are some pretty troubling stories and incredibly sad scenarios written in God’s Word, but before you get all weird on me, thinking I am speaking badly about the Bible, hear me out.
 I find it easy to believe that God would agree the stories are both troubling and sad.
 Much of what is written reveals our human failure and our pursuit of selfishness and sin.
-These words also reveal God’s righteous intervention as He offers His mercy and grace with the goal of trying to rescue us from ourselves.
+These words also reveal God’s righteous intervention as He offers His mercy and grace with the goal of rescuing us from ourselves.

 It is when I read the book of Ecclesiastes that I find myself uttering a huge sigh and often resist the urge to just pound my head against the wall.
 I mean, really, life is meaningless?
 Yes, in case you haven’t read Ecclesiastes, that’s what King Solomon shares.

 This man lived the most elaborate life: possessing wealth untold, wisdom more than any other, challenges from enemies, and way too many wives.
-And what was the final musing of this King?
+And what was the final musing of this king?
 That there truly is a lot of meaninglessness in this world.

 When asked “which is the greatest commandment?”
 Jesus’ reply took this concept even further.
 “Jesus said to him, ‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
-And the second is like it: ‘You shall love your neighbor as yourself’” (Matt 22:37-38, NKJV).
+And the second is like it: ‘You shall love your neighbor as yourself’” (Matt 22:37-38).

 Finding your ultimate purpose begins with loving God.
-This is not a demand, it is an invitation.
+This is not a demand; it is an invitation.
 But an invitation to what?
 To recognize our need for Him and realize the chasm that separates us from God, and to understand the sacrifice made by the same Jesus who elaborated on our loving relationships.
-Then, finally, to accept the love from the only one who offers it perfectly and extend ours in return.
+Then, finally, to accept the love from the only one who offers it perfectly and extends ours in return.

 It is a generous offer from a personal God who knows us completely.
 He alone knows who we are in our heart of hearts, our strengths, our weaknesses, and the talents and abilities we possess.
 He also knows the paths that will bring us fulfillment.
 He will walk with us as we discover our ability to accomplish things we never thought possible, delighting with us when we do.

 That understanding gives us the ability to look at those around us through the same lens, recognizing their worth and unique place within the family of God.
 When you have just a little time, read 1 Corinthians 12:12-26.
 You will find an analogy that uses the parts of the body to speak of believers and their diversity and how they make up the body of Christ.
-Not only does it speak of their diversity, but of their equality of importance, their protectiveness of one another, and their acts of love toward one another.
+Not only does it speak of their diversity, but their equality of importance, their protectiveness of one another, and their acts of love toward one another.
 When one is hurting, all suffer with that one.
 When one is honored, all rejoice together.

 We have worth and are here to fulfill a purpose.